 3. Try bluing.
 "Adding trace amounts of blue to whites will counteract any yellowing that's occurred, making the whites appear whiter," Racked explains.
 "Two brands to look for are Bluette and Mrs. Stewart's, which can be found in grocery and home improvement stores or online."

 4. Use distilled white vinegar.
 This tip comes courtesy of Den Garden: "Add 1/4 to 1/3 cup of distilled white vinegar to your washing machine's fabric softener dispenser."
-It can be used as a natural fabric softener, but it's also "fantastic for neutralizing odors.
-Don't worry, vinegar dries 'clean' in that there is no vinegar scent left once the fabric is fully dry."
+It can be used as a natural fabric softener, but it's also "fantastic for neutralizing odors."